Extending the Abaqus Scripting Interface¶

 The width is 58

-You can store almost any type of Python object under mdb.customData; for example, strings, numbers, and Python classes.
-However, there are some restrictions; for example, you cannot store file objects.
-These restrictions are due to the fact that the Abaqus/CAE infrastructure uses Python’s pickle module to store the customData object in the model database.
-The pickle module allows the Python programmer to write a data structure to a file and then recreate that data structure when reading from the file.
-For details on the restrictions imposed by the pickle module, see the official Python website (https://www.python.org).
+module allows the Python programmer to write a data structure to a file and then recreate that data structure when reading from the file.
+For details on the restrictions imposed by the pickle

 If your code creates a custom class and stores an instance of the class in the model database, the custom module that defined that custom class must be available for Python to unpickle the data when the database is subsequently opened.
 Consequently, if a user saves custom data to a model database and then passes that model database to another user, the other user must also have access to the custom modules that produced the custom data.
 Otherwise, they will not be able to load the custom data into their Abaqus/CAE session.

-Abaqus/CAE does not keep track of changes made to the customData object.
-As a result, when the user quits a session, Abaqus/CAE will not prompt them to save their changes if they changed only objects under customData.
+object.
+As a result, when the user quits a session, Abaqus/CAE will not prompt them to save their changes if they changed only objects under customData

-Interaction with the GUI
+Interaction with the GUI¶

-In addition to providing a persistence mechanism, the customKernel module contains classes that provide the following capabilities:
+In addition to providing a persistence mechanism, the customKernel

 Querying custom kernel data values from the GUI.
 From a GUI script you can access some attribute of your custom kernel object, just as you would from the kernel.
 For example,